+10 000 Books sold

 No more.

-Drawing on insights generated at the coal-face of strategic decision-making with boards and executive teams, as well as from a globally unique provenance of legendary scenario planners, from Herman Kahn to Pierre Wack to Clem Sunter and Chantell Ilbury, Mitch Ilbury will empower you to think the future for yourself.
+Drawing on insights generated at the coal-face of strategic decision-making with boards and executive teams, as well as from a globally unique provenance of legendary scenario planners, from Herman Kahn to Pierre Wack to Clem Sunter, Mitch Ilbury will empower you to think the future for yourself.

 His latest talk distills profound lessons from his book co-authored with Clem Sunter, Thinking the Future: New Perspectives from the Shoulders of Giants.
 Building off seminal concepts though up by some of history’s greatest thinkers, Mitch highlights the do’s and don’ts when thinking the future, and helps create awareness of the common cognitive traps that trip up even the most astute leaders.